Microsoft 365 (i.e. Office 365)

 - In Username, enter the journal account email (e.g. journal@company.com)

 - Save the connection.
-Click Test Connection to verify.
+Click Test Connection to verify that the authentication parameters are correct.

-- If all is well, check Enabled and click Save.
+- If the test is successful, check 'Enabled' and click 'Save'.

-If the IMAP test connect fails, please retrace the steps above or follow these troubleshooting steps.
+If the IMAP test fails, please retrace the steps above or follow these troubleshooting steps.

 Found this information useful?
 Visit mailarchiva.com to learn more about MailArchiva.